Features

 Snakes are attractive and intriguing to watch, and if docile... they are fun to hold!

 Legless lizards look similar to snakes, but snakes differ from all lizards because they don’t have eyelids and external ears.
-Yet there ar a number of ways that snakes are similar to lizards as well as other reptiles.
+Yet there are several ways that snakes are similar to lizards as well as other reptiles.
 They are ectothermic, meaning cold-blooded, and they have overlapping scales.
 They are also amniotic vertebrates, meaning they have terrestrially adapted eggs and a backbone or spine.

 Snakes are quiet and easy to care for.
 They are very clean and virtually odorless.
 Other than the large boas and pythons, they don't eat much, so they are also inexpensive to feed.
 There is a wide variety of non-venomous snakes to choose from for a pet.